Observing Quantum Correlation Dynamics in Tunable Superconducting Bose-Hubbard Simulators

-The quantum discord is obtained by traversing all the projective measurements with the basis defined above.
-For every two-qutrit density matrix measured in the experiments, we discretize the parameter space and use python to execute the calculations.
-With the increment of the discretization of the parameters, the calculation converges and then the discord is obtained.

-\textbf{Acknowledgements.} This work was supported by the National Natural Science Foundation of China (Grants No.~T2121001, No.~92265207, No.~92365206, No.~T2322030, No.~92365301, No.~12504593, and No.~12404578), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301800), the Beijing Nova Program (Grant No. 20220484121), the Beijing National Laboratory for Condensed Matter Physics (2024BNLCMPKF022), and the China Postdoctoral Science Foundation (Grant No. GZB20240815).
+{\it Acknowledgments.}---We thank M.-L. Hu and T. Ma for the helpful discussions.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12504593, T2121001, 92265207, 92365206, T2322030, 92365301, 12504576 and 12404578), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301800), the Beijing Nova Program (Grant No. 20220484121), the Beijing National Laboratory for Condensed Matter Physics (Grant No. 2024BNLCMPKF022), Young Elite Scientists Sponsorship Program of the Beijing High Innovation Plan (Grant No. 20250945), Beijing Natural Science Foundation (Grant No. 1262048), and the China Postdoctoral Science Foundation (Grant No. GZB20240815).